agrison/cljwebauthn/README.md

 This library give you a Clojure wrapper over WebAuthn4J so that you can enable user registration and login functionality through WebAuthn in your Clojure backend / API.

-It contains 4 functions for:
+Its API is composed of 4 functions for:

 - preparing a registration challenge
 - register a user given the browser generated credentials